ABC Columbia partnering with the American Red Cross for blood drive in the New Year - ABC Columbia

 January is National Blood Donor month and ABC Columbia is proud to partner with the Red Cross for a New Year’s Blood Drive.

-The Blood Drive will take place on January 4, 2023 at Flight Adventure Park at Sandhill off Fashion Drive.
+The Blood Drive will take place on January 4, 2023 from Noon-7pm at Flight Adventure Park at Sandhill off Fashion Drive.

 The Red Cross says healthy individuals are encouraged to make donation appointments by visiting https://www.redcrossblood.org/ and using sponsor code ABCCOLUMBIA.